 Tomorrow.io is developing two demonstration satellites, Tomorrow-R1 and Tomorrow-R2, to test a radar payload on orbit, work through calibration and validation of the instrument, and provide sample data for analysis.
-The two satellites are identical small ESPA-class satellites, approximately 75 kg in mass, and approximately 50 cm x 50 cm x 100 m in size.
+The subject of this application is for launch of Tomorrow-R2, a small ESPA-class satellites, approximately 85 kg in mass, and approximately 129.5cm x 78.3cm x 104.2cm in size.
 The payload is being developed by Tomorrow.io, and the spacecraft bus is being developed by Astro Digital.
 The spacecraft will have full functionally to cease emission upon command.
-The satellites are scheduled to launch in October 2022 on a SpaceX Transporter mission with an orbit of 550 km altitude sun synchronous orbit (LTDN 9:30).
-The LTDN is not critical to the mission, nor is the initial altitude of 550 km, and thus these parameters will be driven by the launch vehicle (rideshare) or in coordination.
+This satellite is scheduled to launch in June of 2023 on a SpaceX Transporter mission with a planned orbit of between 500-600 km altitude sun synchronous orbit (LTDN 9:30).
+The LTDN is not critical to the mission, nor is the initial altitude within the range of 500-600 km, and thus these parameters will be driven by the launch vehicle (rideshare) or in coordination.

 The payload is a Ka-band (35.75 GHz) weather radar that will operate between 35.5 and 36.0 GHz in a monostatic configuration.
 The radar uses volume backscatter to profile precipitation vertically throughout the atmosphere and uses scatterometry to measure parameters of the ocean surface.

-The radar is pulse-to-pulse reconfigurable on-orbit, and thus can utilize a variety of underlying Take Control of Tomorrow, Today - Proprietary & Confidential | 1 sampling techniques and waveforms.
+The radar is pulse-to-pulse reconfigurable on-orbit, and thus can utilize a variety of underlying sampling techniques and waveforms.
 The sampling resolution of the radar is approximately 5 km x 5 km horizontally, and 250 m vertically.
 The radar utilizes a 1.2 m fixed parabolic cassegrain antenna.

-Link Center Frequency Bandwidth Polarization Purpose TT&C downlink Within the 400- 403 MHz band; nominally 400.5 MHz 40 kHz Linear Downlink of spacecraft telemetry data TT&C uplink Within the 2025- 2100 MHz band 300 kHz Circular Uplink of spacecraft telemetry and telecommand data Payload downlink Within the 25.5-27 GHz band 450MHz Circular High speed downlink from the satellite to downlink payload data Payload return link Within the 2025- 2100 MHz band 5 MHz Circular Return link for the high-speed downlink, proving an uplink for acknowledgement and adaptive coding for the downlink Radar Within the 35.5-36 GHz band Up to 500 MHz Linear Scientific payload; measures precipitation and ocean surface parameters
+Link Center Frequency Bandwidth Polarization Purpose TT&C downlink Within the 400- 403 MHz band; nominally 400.5 MHz 40 kHz Linear Downlink of spacecraft telemetry data TT&C uplink Within the 2050- 2059 MHz band 300 kHz Circular Uplink of spacecraft telemetry and telecommand data Payload downlink Within the 25.5-27 GHz band 450MHz Circular High speed downlink from the satellite to downlink payload data Payload return link Within the 2025- 2100 MHz band 5 MHz Circular Return link for the high-speed downlink, proving an uplink for acknowledgement and adaptive coding for the downlink Radar Within the 35.5-36 GHz band Up to 500 MHz Linear Scientific payload; measures precipitation and ocean surface parameters

 Table 1.
-RF links for Tomorrow R-1 and Tomorrow R2.
+RF links for Tomorrow-R2.

 The spacecraft bus is a three-axis controlled small satellite to support the radar mission.
+The satellite will deorbit passively.
 The power system uses body-fixed solar panels.
 There are four RF links for spacecraft communication.
-These links, in addition to the radar, are summarized in Table 1.
+These links, in addition to the radar, are summarized in the above Table 1.